 Tips, Tricks and FAQs

-Thick cut definitely!
+My favorite bacon is always Thick cut!
 I’m originally from Iowa and got a box of yum from the Amana Colonies and in it was this package of Hickory Smoked Bacon.
 Perfect for grilling on a Traeger.
 It’s already smoked and then the Traeger pellets add a bit more smokiness to your bacon.
 (OMG – their cheddar brats are the BEST EVER!!!)

-24-30 minutes depending on how you cook it – I would check it at 20 minutes if you’re directly on the grill.
+24-30 minutes depending on how you cook it – I would check it at 20 minutes if you place bacon slices directly on the grill.
 If your bacon is not thick cut – be sure to check it after 10 minutes.